Local-global questions for divisibility in commutative algebraic groups: A cohomological interpretation of Problem 1

-As stated above, in the case when $\G=\GG_m$, a solution of Problem 1 is given by the Grunwald-Wang Theorem.
-When $\G\neq \GG_m$ an useful way to proceed was showed in \cite{DZ}, in which the authors give a cohomological interpretation to the problem.

-For every positive integer $q$, we denote by $\G[q]$ the $q$-torsion subgroup of $\G$ and by $K:=k(\G[q])$ the number field generated over $k$ by the coordinates of the points in $\G[q]$.
+When $\G\neq \GG_m$ a useful way to attack Problem 1 was shown in \cite{DZ}, in which the authors gave a cohomological interpretation of the problem.
+For every positive integer $q$, we denote by $K:=k(\G[q])$ the number field generated over $k$ by the coordinates of the points in the $q$-torsion subgroup $\G[q]$ of $\G$.
 Since $K$ is the splitting field of the $q$-division polynomials, then $K/k$ is a Galois extension, whose Galois group we denote by $G$.
-Let $P\in \G[q]$ and let $D\in \G(\bar{k})$ be a $q$-divisor of $P$, i. e. $P=qD$.
-For every $\sigma\in G$, we have
+Let $P\in \G(k)$ and let $D\in \G(\bar{k})$ be a $q$-divisor of $P$, i.e.\ $P=qD$.
+Let $F$ be the extension of $K$ generated by the coordinates of $D$.
+Two $q$-divisors of $P$ differ by a $q$-torsion point of $\G$.
+Then we have that $F/k$ is a Galois extension (it is the splitting field of the polynomials whose roots are the coordinates of the points $\tilde{D}\in \G$ satisfying $q\tilde{D}=P$) and we denote by $\Gamma$ its Galois group $\Gal(F/k)$ (see also \cite{DZ}).
+For every $\sigma\in \Gamma$, we have